5 Reasons It's Hard Losing Weight

 - Brain fog

-Lack of water makes it harder for our kidneys to function properly, which then interrupts the liver’s job of metabolizing fat.
-So if you’re not hydrated, your liver pitches in to help the kidneys and can no longer metabolize fat, which leaves fat stored as excess weight.
+About 60% of your body is water.
+Being well hydrated helps reduce risk of developing kidney stones, urinary tract infections and it reduces constipation.
+A lack of water makes it harder for our kidneys to function properly, which then interrupts the liver’s job of metabolizing fat.
+So, if you’re not hydrated, your liver pitches in to help the kidneys and can no longer metabolize fat, which leaves fat stored as excess weight.

 Some Indicators of Dehydration: